 - Spray a large pan with cooking spray.

-- Combine eggs and whites in a shallow bowl.
+- Whisk eggs in a shallow bowl.

 - Combine bread crumbs, parmesan and seasonings in another bowl.